HomeHistoryContact UsChurchWildlifeLandscapeTowne FamilyBishop Richard Fox & Corpus Christi CollegeThe Village

 .

-Dwellings: Hill House, White House, Dovecote Cottage, Manor Farm Cottage, Manor Farm, Laburnum Cottage, College Farm, Field House, Saddleback Cottage, Back Lane House, Church Farm, Barn House
+Dwellings: Hill House, White House, Dovecote Cottage, Manor Farm Cottage, Manor Farm, Laburnum Cottage, College Farm, Field House, Saddleback Cottage, Back Lane House, Church Farm, and Barn House

 In the middle of the 19th century there were 33 dwellings, according to the 1861 census.
 Some of those still remaining were built as 2, or even 4, houses.